Photography, Designed

 Fond (and not so fond) memories of being photographed as a kid

-and her sister on the left (the one that recently sent me this photo).
+Me with my first camera, 1987, with my mom on the right and her sister on the left (the one that recently sent me this photo). |

 I remember as a kid I always disliked having my picture taken.
 It wasn’t that I tried to avoid being in front of the lens, but it always seemed to feel uncomfortable and unnatural.
 I suppose a lot of it has to do with the common misconception in my family that the best photos had to be taken outside in direct sunlight during the hottest time of the day.
 Oh, and we always, ALWAYS, had to be facing directly into the sun.
 And if your family is anything like mine, especially during family gatherings, one person pulling out a camera turned into an epidemic.
 Every time.